xf4c70r/Comparison-Study-of-Different-Source-Code-Analysis-Tools/README.md

 - Compare tool performance against baseline vulnerability databases
 - Investigate the relationship between framework maturity and vulnerability detection

+## Research Questions

+- How do modern security analysis tools (Semgrep, SonarQube) compare to legacy tools (Bandit), using Vulert as a baseline database for identifying vulnerabilities across Django and FastAPI?
+- To what extent does the age and maturity of a web framework influence the types and severity of detected vulnerabilities?
+- What are the performance differences among security analysis tools in terms of lines of code scanned and time required for comprehensive vulnerability detection?

 ```
 web-framework-security-analysis/